 What to do: Teach your dog to walk at a heel and on a certain side of your body.
 You can use verbal cues and treats to teach your dog how to walk nicely on a leash.
 However, a dog thoroughly enjoys sniffing so giving him an opportunity to do so when you're both comfortable is a nice thing to do for your pup.
 Again, keeping the leash short and close to you will help reduce this behavior and hopefully keep you from getting tripped up.

 Biting the leash

-Why your dog does it: Your dog is soooo excited that you're taking him on a walk that he has to release that energy somewhere.
+Why your dog does it: Your dog is soooo excited that you're taking them on a walk that they have to release that energy somewhere.
 Suddenly your leash becomes a tug-of-war toy.

 What to do: Teach your dog to relax at the sight of his leash rather than get overly excited.
 VetStreet offers some tips like training him against being too rambunctious and rewarding him when he sits and stays nice and calm when you break out the leash.

 Going on a walk is likely to be one of the highlights of your dog's day.
 By training your pup and understanding why your dog does what he does, you can enjoy your daily rambles just as much as your dog does.
 Always keep in mind that a walk is just as important and fun for your dog as it is for you.
 So, while his habits might be a little annoying sometimes, understand that it's also okay to let a dog be a dog... just maybe not roll in stinky things.

 Kara Murphy is a freelance writer in Erie, Pa.
 She has a goldendoodle named Maddie who always has to sniff the exact same spot in the neighbor's yard during neighborhood walks.